Hypoxia (medicine): Hypoxic breathing gases

 The breathing gas may contain an insufficient partial pressure of oxygen.
 Such situations may lead to unconsciousness without symptoms since carbon dioxide levels remain normal and the human body senses pure hypoxia poorly.
 Hypoxic breathing gases can be defined as mixtures with a lower oxygen fraction than air, though gases containing sufficient oxygen to reliably maintain consciousness at normal sea level atmospheric pressure may be described as normoxic even when the oxygen fraction is slightly below normoxic.
 Hypoxic breathing gas mixtures in this context are those which will not reliably maintain consciousness at sea level pressure.

 One of the most widespread circumstances of exposure to hypoxic breathing gas is ascent to altitudes where the ambient pressure drops sufficiently to reduce the partial pressure of oxygen to hypoxic levels.

 Gases with as little as 2% oxygen by volume in a helium diluent are used for deep diving operations.
 The ambient pressure at 190 msw is sufficient to provide a partial pressure of about 0.4 bar, which is suitable for saturation diving.
-As the divers are decompressed, the breathing gas must be oxygenated to maintain a breathable atmosphere/.
+As the divers are decompressed, the breathing gas must be oxygenated to maintain a breathable atmosphere.

 It is also possible for the breathing gas for diving to have a dynamically controlled oxygen partial pressure, known as a set point, which is maintained in the breathing gas circuit of a diving rebreather by addition of oxygen and diluent gas to maintain the desired oxygen partial pressure at a safe level between hypoxic and hyperoxic at the ambient pressure due to the current depth.
 A malfunction of the control system may lead to the gas mixture becoming hypoxic at the current depth.

 A special case of hypoxic breathing gas is encountered in deep freediving where the partial pressure of the oxygen in the lung gas is depleted during the dive, but remains sufficient at depth, and when it drops during ascent, it becomes too hypoxic to maintain consciousness, and the diver loses consciousness before reaching the surface.

 Hypoxic gases may also occur in industrial, mining, and firefighting environments.
 Some of these may also be toxic or narcotic, others are just asphyxiant.
 Some are recognisable by smell, others are odourless.

 Inert gas asphyxiation may be deliberate with use of a suicide bag.
 Accidental death has occurred in cases where concentrations of nitrogen in controlled atmospheres, or methane in mines, has not been detected or appreciated.

 Other

-Hemoglobin's function can also be lost by chemically oxidizing its iron atom to its ferric form.
-This form of inactive hemoglobin is called methemoglobin and can be made by ingesting sodium nitrite as well as certain drugs and other chemicals.
+Hemoglobin function can also be impaired when the iron atom in its heme group is oxidized from the ferrous (Fe²⁺) to the ferric (Fe³⁺) state.
+This inactive form, known as methemoglobin, cannot bind oxygen effectively.
+Elevated levels of methemoglobin can occur following exposure to oxidizing substances such as sodium nitrite, nitrates, or certain medications and other chemicals.